Category: Q&A

 That evening, I realised something that changed how I approach every presentation: the Q&A isn’t an afterthought.
 It’s where credibility is won or lost.

 Over the following decade, I became obsessed with Q&A preparation.
 I interviewed executives who seemed effortlessly confident under questioning.
 I studied hostage negotiators and crisis communicators.
-I tested techniques with thousands of clients.
+I tested techniques with clients across industries.

 What I discovered is that Q&A confidence has almost nothing to do with knowing all the answers.
 It comes from having a system for handling any question—including the ones you can’t predict.